 Keep in mind that instructors make their own decisions about whether they think a specific use is a Fair Use when making copies for students.
 Again, your subject librarian or Steve Oberg (firstname.lastname@example.org) can provide additional guidance as needed.

 Where an instructor does not feel comfortable relying on Fair Use, a subject librarian may be able to suggest alternative content that is already online through library subscriptions or publicly available sources.
-A number of vendors/publishers have begun offering free access to licensed content for a limited period in view of supporting higher education institutions transitioning to online teaching.
+A number of vendors/publishers offer free access to licensed content for a limited period in view of supporting higher education institutions transitioning to online teaching or dual modality instruction.
 See more on this via the COVID-19 Offers and Resources LibGuide.

 The Wheaton College Copyright Guide also affirms that students own the copyright in their own coursework.
 Instructors can require them to submit it in particular formats, but students continue to own their works unless a separate agreement is signed by the student.